Charles Garry: Peoples Temple

 After listening to Temple members discuss the history of the case, Garry initially announced on September 8, 1977, that "[w]e've come to the conclusion that there is a conspiracy by government agencies to destroy Peoples Temple as a viable community organization."
 After further experience with the Temple, including reviewing the results of several Freedom of Information Act requests, Garry eventually changed his conclusion to the belief that there was little government interest, let alone a conspiracy.

 Throughout his representation, Garry argued with members of the Temple.
 Garry had a tumultuous relationship with another Temple attorney, Mark Lane, because Garry felt that Lane repeatedly interfered in Garry's areas of representation and made too high profile the Temple's claims of a conspiracy against it.

 Garry and Lane accompanied Congressman Leo Ryan and his delegation on their investigation of Jonestown in November 1978.
 On November 18, 1978, Garry and Lane escaped potential harm at Jonestown by talking their way past Temple security at a house to which they were sent that was located some distance from Jonestown's pavilion.
 That day, 918 people died in Jonestown and Georgetown, which comprised the greatest single loss of American civilian life in a non-natural disaster until the incidents of September 11, 2001.
 In addition, five people were murdered by Temple members at a nearby airstrip, including Congressman Ryan, who became the only congressman murdered in the line of duty in United States history.

 Later life

-Garry continued to practice law after the Jonestown incident, his clientele changed and his chance for further national acclaim had passed.
+While Garry continued to practice law after the Jonestown incident, his clientele changed and his chance for further national acclaim had passed.
 His post-Jonestown press conferences of November/December 1978 served as his final public acts.
 Garry served as president of California Attorneys for Criminal Justice in 1979.
 Garry died of a stroke in August 1991, at the age of 82 in Berkeley, California.